 - About Us

 - Creating Support

 - My Account

 *On this date, Pearl Bailey was born in 1918.
-This African American singer, actress and entertainer, known for her comedic timing and charm, was honored for her service to American troops, and named as special delegate to the United Nations (UN).
+She was a Black singer, actress and entertainer, known for her comedic timing and charm.

 She was born in Newport News, Virginia, but soon moved to Washington D.C. and then to Philadelphia.
 Her stage-singing debut came when she was 15 years old.
 Bailey’s brother Bill was beginning his own career as a tap dancer, and suggested she enter an amateur contest at Philadelphia’s Pearl Theater.
 She entered, won first prize, later won a similar contest at Harlem’s famous Apollo Theater, and decided to pursue a career in entertainment.